PyMVPA/PyMVPA/doc/source/tutorial_prerequisites.rst

 http://fperez.org/papers/ipython07_pe-gr_cise.pdf

-  An article from the author of IPython in the Computing in Science and Engineering journal, describing goals and basic features of IPython.
+  An article from one of the authors of IPython in the *Computing in Science and Engineering* journal, describing goals and basic features of IPython.

 http://showmedo.com/videotutorials/series?name=CnluURUTV